x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

 ms.collection:
 - exchange-online
 - M365-email-calendar
-description: Learn how to manage mail flow in an Exchange hybrid environment (some mailboxes are on-premises and some are in Exchange Online). f1.keywords:
+description: Learn how to manage mail flow in an Exchange hybrid environment - some mailboxes are on-premises and some are in Exchange Online. f1.keywords:
 - NOCSH
 ms.reviewer: